sweattep/ancient_quotes/README.md

 >Every soul will taste death.
 And We test you with evil and with good as trial; and to Us you will be returned.

+>Your father was an Amorite and your mother a Hittite

 >Our messengers are with them recording

 >Shall I inform you upon whom the devils descend?
 They descend upon every sinful liar.
 They pass on what is heard, and most of them are liars.